ACM40960/project-vaishaali01/README.md

 - **Data Augmentation:** Various data augmentation techniques were applied during training, including random rotations, flips, scaling, and color changes.

-**Dataset Access:** You can download the full dataset from the following link: [ISL Gesture Dataset](https://drive.google.com/drive/folders/1kgJX1HR1SkKsPgVGyOyxmCKWIvxuGyyA?usp=sharing).
+**Dataset Access:** You can either create a copy/ download the full dataset from the following link: [ISL Gesture Dataset](https://drive.google.com/drive/folders/1kgJX1HR1SkKsPgVGyOyxmCKWIvxuGyyA?usp=sharing).

 The data is simply structured in a different way while running our sequential CNN model, You can download the full dataset for it from the following link: